MicroBooNE and the $\nu_e$ Interpretation of the MiniBooNE Low-Energy Excess

-Our results emphasize that, while the signal-oscillation only analysis is simple and intuitive, accounting for oscillations in \textit{all} samples is the only fully-consistent approach and can affect the interpretation of the results.
-This will be even more relevant for the full SBN program, particularly due to different oscillation effects among the three detectors as well as due to the increased analysis sensitivity --- we \textit{strongly} advocate for the adoption of this standard moving forward with short-baseline searches for anomalous neutrino (dis)appearance.
+Our results emphasize that, while the signal-oscillation-only analysis is simple and intuitive, accounting for oscillations in \textit{all} samples is the only fully-consistent approach and can affect the interpretation of the results.
+This will be even more relevant for the full SBN program, particularly due to different oscillation effects among the three detectors as well as due to the increased analysis sensitivity.
+We \textit{strongly} advocate for the adoption of this standard moving forward with short-baseline searches for anomalous neutrino (dis)appearance.

-In this complete picture, we find results consistent with no oscillations, with a best-fit point at $\Delta m_{41}^2 = 1.38$ eV$^2$, $\sin^2\left(2\theta_{ee}\right) = 0.2$, $\sin^2\left(2\theta_{\mu\mu}\right) = 0$ with a significance of $0.95\sigma$.
-Our results do not agree with Ref.~\cite{Denton:2021czb}.
-We believe that this stems from the treatment of systematic uncertainties, as we consider correlated systematics by using the official MicroBooNE covariance matrix; and due to the fact that we account for oscillations in the partially-contained $\nu_e$ sample, which is used to obtain the constrained fully-contained $\nu_e$ sample.
+In this complete picture, we find results consistent with no oscillations, with a best-fit point at $\Delta m_{41}^2 = 1.38$ eV$^2$, $\sin^2\left(2\theta_{ee}\right) = 0.2$, and $\sin^2\left(2\theta_{\mu\mu}\right) = 0$ with a significance of $0.4\sigma$.
+Our results do not agree with~\cite{Denton:2021czb}.
+We believe that this stems from the treatment of systematic uncertainties, as we consider correlated systematics by using~\cite{DR_Inclusive}; and due to the fact that we account for oscillations in the partially-contained $\nu_e$ sample, which is used to obtain the constrained fully-contained $\nu_e$ sample.
 We also implement oscillations as a function of true neutrino energy.

 \emph{Conclusions.---} Does MicroBooNE rule out the $\nu_e$ interpretation of the MiniBooNE low-energy excess?
 And does it disfavor the sterile neutrino explanation of the excess?
 While current MicroBooNE analyses give us invaluable insights on the MiniBooNE anomaly, we find that they still do not provide definitive answers to either of these two questions.
 Uncertainties on MiniBooNE backgrounds significantly impact MicroBooNE's reach, and consequently, the MiniBooNE puzzle remains wide open.
-To demonstrate this quantitatively, we have developed a model-independent analysis and have carried out a fully-consistent sterile neutrino fit of MicroBooNE data in the context of the MiniBooNE excess.
-In the first analysis, we find MiniBooNE excess templates with goodness-of-fit better than $10\%$ that are allowed by MicroBooNE data at $<2\sigma$.
-In the sterile neutrino analysis, we find that MicroBooNE's $3\sigma$ exclusion does not cover the entire $1\sigma$ preferred region by MiniBooNE.
+To demonstrate this quantitatively, we have developed a model-independent analysis and we have carried out a fully-consistent sterile neutrino fit of MicroBooNE data in the context of the MiniBooNE excess.
+In the first analysis, we find MiniBooNE excess spectra with goodness-of-fit better than $10\%$ that are allowed by MicroBooNE data at $<2\sigma$.
+In the sterile neutrino analysis, we find that MicroBooNE's $3\sigma$ exclusion does not cover the entire MiniBooNE LEE allowed region.

 Our findings highlight the importance of running the full SBN program, and of complementing it with the worldwide efforts to search for light sterile neutrinos in reactor~\cite{STEREO:2018blj,PROSPECT:2018dnc,Alekseev:2016llm,Serebrov:2020kmd,Licciardi:2021hyi}, radioactive source~\cite{Barinov:2021asz}, accelerator~\cite{Ajimura:2017fld,Suekane:2020avt,Alonso:2021kyu,Alonso:2021jxx}, solar~\cite{Goldhagen:2021kxe,deGouvea:2021ymm}, and atmospheric neutrino~\cite{Super-Kamiokande:2014ndf,ANTARES:2018rtf,IceCube:2020phf,Smithers:2021orb,Domi:2021cix,Wang:2021gox} experiments.
 Together, these experiments will have sufficient sensitivity to answer this decades-old puzzle once and for all.